Interested in research?

 Apply for a scholarship through WISCIENCE to support your summer research!

 June 11, 2018-August 1, 2018

 Work with some of the world’s leading researchers to push the frontiers of knowledge this summer!
-If you’re an undergraduate at UW–Madison, you can apply for the WISCIENCE Entering Research Summer Program Scholarship.
-If accepted, you’ll receive $1500 towards summer term tuition and take part in an immersive research experience.
+If you’re an undergraduate at UW–Madison, you can apply for a $1500 scholarship to put towards summer term tuition and take part in an immersive research experience.
 No prior research experience is required.

 - Be interested in researching science, technology, engineering, or math (STEM)